 How I Use My Happy Planner To Work From Home

-I’ve been working from home for a few years now, but it has been a struggle to organize my since, especially when I have “multiple jobs”, so using the Happy Planner has helped me a lot to organize better my day.
+I’ve been working from home for a few years now, but it has been a struggle to organize my days (especially because I have “multiple jobs”), so using the Happy Planner has helped me a lot to organize my time better.

 Let’s talk a bout stickers now.
 They are not necessary, but it makes the planning process so much fun!
 It’s also a great way to be mor creative.